Math Review & Preparation

-De Anza College uses two tools for math assessment preparation.
-Below you will find information for both, along with several tools to assess your placement level pre- and post-review.
+Congratulations on choosing to review for improving your math skills!
+De Anza College uses numerous tools for math review preparation.
+Below you will find information on several tools to assess your math level pre- and post-review.

 What is Khan Academy?
-Click to read about the free self-study web-based program that includes interactive exercises, videos and an expansive library of content!
+Click to read about the free self-study online program that includes interactive exercises, videos and an expansive library of content!

 Steps to sign up for Khan Academy: